 “The idea that we experience life, sometimes discrimination, sometimes benefits, based on a number of different identities that we have.
 The basic term came out of a case where I was looking at black women who were being discriminated against, not just as black people, not just as women, but as black women.
 Intersectionality was basically a metaphor to say; ‘they’ve got race discrimination that they’re facing coming from one direction, they’ve got gender discrimination coming from another direction, and they’re colliding’.
 Intersectionality is meant to help people think about the fact that discrimination can happen on the basis of several different factors at the same time.”

 Whilst equality means giving everybody the same, equity is the aim, the challenge and the work in progress.
 Equity can be described as giving everybody what is required, relative to their respective needs, and a systemic and cultural shift is required to achieve it.
 The issue, in my view, is inequity enforced by a conscious and – equally as harmful – subconscious bias towards the privileged majority.
-Namely, the systemic and societal culture and attitudes which are biased towards affluent, white, male, heterosexual, cisgender, able-bodied, western religious identities.
+Namely, the systemic and societal culture and attitudes which are biased towards affluent, white, male, heterosexual, cisgender, non-disabled, western religious identities.
 The abundant body of research on this topic indicates a number of causes of lack of diversity in architecture, persistently relating to the time, cost and culture associated with the training process and industry.
 These enduring issues most adversely affect those against whom the biases operate, particularly those who identify with multiple intersections.
 In my experience, identifying as a white queer woman has been both a privilege and disadvantage respectively.
 But the system has been significantly more equitable towards me than a black transgender woman, for example, who is at the crux of three intersections and experiences discrimination on each of these bases.

 Architecture apprenticeships are a solution, offering a more equitable path to qualifying for many and tackling some of the enduring issues synonymous with the traditional system of architectural education.
 The apprenticeship, for me, is an unrivalled opportunity to continue my research and actively support the shift in academia that the route pioneers, challenging the conventional culture and system of architectural education to promote an ethos of collaboration, inclusivity and accessibility.
 A more equitable path is a more accessible one, that should improve diversity among students to promise greater diversity among architects.”